 \textbf{Acknowledgments.} This work was done as part of the Author's PhD thesis under the guidance of Karl Schwede, and we wish to thank him for his guidance, help, and support.
-We wish to thank Neil Epstein, Gert-Martin Greuel, Sean Howe, Jack Jeffries, Nawaj KC, Hong Duc Nguyen, and Eugenii Shustin for productive mathematical discussions and their inputs on some of the ideas presented in this paper.
+We wish to thank Neil Epstein, Gert-Martin Greuel, Sean Howe, Jack Jeffries, Nawaj KC, Hong Duc Nguyen, and Eugenii Shustin for productive mathematical discussions and their inputs on the different ideas presented.
+We especially wish to thank Benjamin Baily for the main idea and for the technical details of Proposition~\ref{prop:det_other_direction}.
 The author was partially support by NSF grant DMS-2101800.